 Karura Forest is one of the urban forests in Nairobi, the capital of Kenya.
 Karura Forest was gazetted in 1932 and is run by the Kenya Forest Service in partnership with the Friends of Karura Forest.
-Karura Forest is located north of central Nairobi and is bordered by the suburbs of Muthaiga, Gigiri, Runda, Ridgeway’s, Peponi, and New Muthaiga.
+Karura Forest is located north of central Nairobi and is bordered by the boroughs of Muthaiga, Gigiri, Runda, Ridgeway’s, Peponi, and New Muthaiga.
 The western part of the forest is also known as Sigiria Forest which has more introduced tree plantations.
-Karura Forest has an area of 1 063.0 hectares, making it the largest of the three main declared urban forests in Nairobi.
+Karura Forest has an area of 1063.0 hectares, making it the largest of the three main declared urban forests in Nairobi.
 The other forests are Ngong Forest and Oloolua Forest, The centrally located Nairobi Arboretum is much smaller.
 Karura Forest has well-marked and maintained nature trails.
 Five tributaries of the Nairobi River pass through Karura Forest: Ruaka River which separates Karura River and the Runda Residential area;

 Mammals in Karura Forest

 Wildlife in Karura forest includes Monkey species (including recently re-introduced black and white Colobus Monkeys), Bushbaby, Bushbuck, Bushpig, Porcupine, Duiker, Genet, and Suni.
-Recently in one of the many camera traps installed in Karura forest, a little interesting carnivore was captured- the African Palm Civet a long, low slung arboreal carnivore with a muscular, ringed tail longer than a body, strictly active at night
+Recently in one of the many camera traps installed in Karura forest, a little interesting carnivore was captured- the African Palm Civet a long, low-slung arboreal carnivore with a muscular, ringed tail longer than a body, strictly active at night

-Birds Karura Forest
+Birdwatching Karura Forest

 Attractions in Karura forest:

-a 15-meter waterfall, 50 km of nature trails for walking, running and biking archaeological sites (recently excavated, artifacts being analyzed), an old chimney incinerator – used by the Central Bank for the burning of decommissioned currency up until the mid-1990′s,
+A 15-meter waterfall, 50 km of nature trails for walking, running, and biking archaeological sites (recently excavated, artifacts being analyzed), an old chimney incinerator – used by the Central Bank for the burning of decommissioned currency up until the mid-1990′s,

 Caves which are considered to be sacred by many and steeped in Kenyan history (they were formerly used by the Mau-Mau freedom fighters as hideouts during the struggle for Independence),

 Karura forest is also where Professor Wangari Maathai (late leader of the Green Belt Movement and Nobel Peace Prize Laureate) carried out a much-publicized campaign for saving the forest from developers who had tried to grab large portions of the north of the central section of the forest.
 The forest became a symbol of the fight against land grabbing in Kenya.
 Recently a huge Southern Rock Python has been seen on one of the Nature trails